-On 1st October 2017, at Bhoomi, the Earth Festival in New Delhi, communities from the Himalaya who have been practicing chemical free organic farming partnered with pesticide free communities in the Alps and launched the creation of a Global Network of Poison Free Organic communities and Zones.
-Joining them in the launch of the Poison Free Network, were also the Chief Minister of Sikkim who, over a period of 25 years succeeded in making Sikkim the first 100% organic state in the world, and Mayor Ulrich Veith of Mals.
+On 1st October 2017, at Bhoomi, the Earth Festival in New Delhi, communities from the Himalayas who have been practicing chemical free organic farming partnered with pesticide free communities in the Alps and launched the creation of a Global Network of Poison Free Organic communities and Zones.
+Joining them in the launch of the Poison Free Network, were also the Chief Minister of Sikkim who, over a period of 25 years succeeded in making Sikkim the first 100% organic state in the world.
+Also attending was Mayor Ulrich Veith of Mals.

-In April 2019 Dr. Vandana Shiva, during her visit to Mals in April 2019, and Mayor Ulrich Veith renewed their shared commitment for an immediate transition to agro-ecological production models that respect biodiversity and counter climate change.
+In April 2019 Dr. Vandana Shiva, during her visit to Mals in April 2019, along with Mayor Ulrich Veith renewed their shared commitment for an immediate transition to agro-ecological production models that respect biodiversity and counter climate change.

 A 100% organic world is possible.
 The Indian state of Sikkim shows us how